On minimum contrast method for multivariate spatial point processes: Expression for the asymptotic covariance matrix

-Evalulation of $A_4$ is slightly different from those in $A_1 \sim A_3$.
-Again, from Campbell's formula, we have By using the following change of variables: we have, It is not straightforward that the above integral exist.
-However, in Lemma \ref{lemma:cum-expansion}, we show that $\lambda^{(i,j)}_{2,2,red} (\bu_2,\bu_1,\bu_2+\bu_3) - \lambda^{(i,j)}_{1,1,red} (\bu_1) \lambda^{(i,j)}_{1,1,red} (\bu_3)$ can be written as a sum of the reduced joint cumulant intensities where each term contains $\bu_2$.
-Then, the absolutely integrability is due to Assumption \ref{assump:1}(i)(for $\ell=4$).
-Therefore, by using Fubini's theorem and the techniques to above $A_1$, we can show that All together with (\ref{eq:case2-decom}), we prove {\bf [case 2]}. $\Box$
+It is not straightforward that the above integral exists.
+However, in Lemma \ref{lemma:cuexpansion}, we show that $\lambda^{(i,j)}_{2,2,\text{red}} (\bu_2, \bu_1, \bu_2 + \bu_3) - \lambda^{(i,j)}_{1,1,\text{red}} (\bu_1) \lambda^{(i,j)}_{1,1,\text{red}} (\bu_3)$ can be written as a sum of the reduced joint cumulant intensities where each term contains $\bu_2$.
+Then, the absolute integrability of the above integral follows from Assumption \ref{assump:1}(i) (for $\ell=4$).
+Therefore, we can apply Fubini's theorem.
+Using the similar techniques applied for the representation of $A_1$, we can show that All together with (\ref{eq:case2-decom}), we prove {\bf [case 2]}.
+Thus, proves the theorem. $\Box$